News & Features - What’s happening now

 As trustee Michael Ewen noted during a meeting in October, values such as collaboration can be made visible not only in the education of children but in the work trustees undertake.

 “Collaborative decision-making requires lots of input; lots of discussion.
 It requires empathy for other people’s opinions.
 And it’s critical to making good, lasting decisions.”

 Slade-Kerr congratulated the board for working well together in what had been a “truly respectful process” and said the results would help set the district on the right path for 2018 and beyond.

-Values now under refinement for final consideration include collaboration, engagement, equity, inclusion, innovation and integrity.
-Value statements are expected to be finalized in January.
+Values recently refined for inclusion in the Vision, MIssion and Value statements for the school district include collaboration, engagement, equity, inclusion, innovation and integrity.
+Value statements were finalized in January.

 All children welcome and safe at New Westminster Schools: The New Westminster Board of Education passed a Sanctuary Schools Policy in the spring of 2017…